 For almost a year, I was pinning images and following other accounts that were dark and moody.
 My dream is to travel the world, so I made a special board on Pinterest for that (No shame in the pinning game).
 During that time, I fell in love with “traveling couple photos” and dreamed to do that someday.
-I noticed my love for those moody types of images was growing, and my work became a little boring.
+I noticed my love for those moody types of images was slowly going away.

-I got to a point where, even after editing, I felt like something was missing.
-I wasn’t satisfied.
-But I just kept putting it off.
-I was scared to change my style because I had so many followers that loved my light and airy look.
-But the more I ignored it, the more boring my work became.
+I started learning film from an amazing teacher and got the hang of it very quickly.
+I was scared to change my style because I had so many followers that loved my moodier look.
+But the more I ignored it, the more I hated my image.
 I believe that when your passion starts to become WORK, its time to change it up a bit.
 SO…

 My heart was so happy!
-It felt so good to feel accepted!
-I learned that fear is just your mindset.
+I finally felt creative and passionate again.
+I actually loved my work and was so excited to share it with the world.
+Fear is just a mindset.
 Sometimes you just have to do it and not think twice.

-If you’re thinking about changing your style, or if you don’t know which style is for you, I have a few tips below to get you started on choosing the best editing style for your photography.
+If you’re thinking about changing your style, or if you don’t know which style is for you, I have a few tips below to get you started on choosing the best editing style.

 - Look at your favorite house decor – 9/10, your house decorations (or your home decor board) can tell you a lot about what kind of style you love.
-I have dark decorations all over my house!
-My couch is dark green and my table is dark wood.
-Imagine the struggle when I tried uploading an image of myself or home when my style was the total opposite?
-I had to find a light wall outside somewhere for Instagram selfies
+I have light-colored decorations all over my house!
+My couch is dark green and my table is dark wood (hate).
+Imagine the struggle when I tried uploading an image of myself or home when I wanted the total opposite?
+I had to find a light wall outside somewhere for Instagram selfies.

 - Look at other Instagram accounts with the same style.
 So you’ve figured out what you love, now its time to follow other people with the editing style you love.
 Study the accounts, pay attention to the colors they use.
 Are the greens desaturated or the skin colors more orange?
-This types of things helped me decide on what I really wanted to do.
-I didn’t want too orange skin tones but I loved darker greens, shadows, and depth, with a pop of white.
+These types of things helped me decide on what I really wanted to do

 - Buy presets.
 THERE IS NO SHAME in using presets.
 People think that because you buy presets to help you edit that you suddenly are cheating.
 UH, NO. Presets are a great starting point and honestly, some of the best photographers use presets.
 Find what you love and tweak it some.
 You can see the presets I use here.